-ductive than the other.
+Suppose there are N individuals who can be become either producers or bandits.
+Each producer has one unit of resource that he can allocate between useful production, denoted by y, and private protection against bandits, denoted by x.
+There are two types of individuals, with one type being more usefully productive than the other.
 The output of low-type individuals is $y_l = 1 - x_l$ whereas the output of the high types equals $y_h = A(1 - x_h)$ where A > 1.
 Given a private level of protection x by a producer, the share of output that can be kept away from bandits is p(x), where $p(\cdot)$ is an increasing function of its argument.
-The function p(x) can be thought of a "contest success function" (see, eg, Hirshleifer, 1989, Tullock, 1980), whereby the share kept away from a bandit is a function of the relative efforts of the peasant and the bandit.
+The function p(x) can be thought of a "contest success function" (see, eg, Hirshleifer, 1989, Tullock, 1980), which specifies the share as a function of the relative efforts of the producer and the bandit.
 For example, we could have $p(x) = \frac{f(x)}{f(x)+f(1)}$, where $f(\cdot)$ is a positive increasing function; note that in this case the bandit's "effort" is set equal to 1 since he puts all of his resources into appropriation.
-The payoff function of the two types of producers are then as follows:8
+The payoff function of the two types of producers are then as follows: